revel/revel/manual/results.md

 * NotFound - return a 404 response that renders the errors/404.html template.
 * Todo - return a stub response (500)

-Additionally, the developer may define their own `rev.Result` and return that.
+Additionally, the developer may define their own `revel.Result` and return that.

 ### Setting the Status Code / Content Type